dogweather/forkful/content/en/c/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing a text file in C involves creating or opening a file in write mode and then using C's file I/O functions to save text data to it.
-Programmers do this to persist data, like log events, configuration settings, or user-generated content, allowing applications to maintain state, preferences, or user progress across sessions.

 ## How to:
 To write text to a file in C, you primarily need to be familiar with the `fopen()`, `fprintf()`, `fputs()`, and `fclose()` functions.
 Below is a simple example that demonstrates creating and writing to a file:

 ```c